Exploring The Different Types Of Stretch Film

 Vented stretch film is commonly utilized in applications where airflow and oxygen need to be available for packaged products.
 IE: wrapping pallets of wood, hot bakery items, etc.

 NO Cling Stretch Film

 No cling stretch film is used for packaging products such as carpeting so that the products being packaged can slide on and over each other without getting caught and tearing.
 There is also a variant of no-cling stretch film that has only one side that clings called one-sided cling stretch film.

 Specialty Stretch Films

-In some cases, specialized types of wrapping projects require the implementation of performance films with multiple layers which have very high stretch capabilities.
-In addition, gauge reductions can be used resulting in uncommon thicknesses of stretch films for similar applications.
+In some cases, specialized wrapping projects require the implementation of performance films with multiple layers with very high stretch capabilities.
+In addition, gauge reductions can be used, resulting in uncommon thicknesses of stretch films for similar applications.

 After familiarizing yourself with the different types of stretch film listed above, you will be able to start formulating your ideas on which is the best fit for your company and the products you are packaging with the packaging machinery or labor force that you have.

-Depending on your budget, packaging line and machinery or lack thereof, you may still not be sure which stretch film is right for you.
-It would be well advised for you to consider reaching out to at least three vendors and asking for recommendations on a film that would best suit your unique needs.
+Depending on your budget, packaging line, and machinery, you may still not be sure which stretch film suits you.
+It would help if you considered reaching out to at least three vendors and asking for recommendations on a film that best suits your unique needs.

-Getting a professional analysis of your packaging line, machinery, labor force and current materials is also a good idea.
-With the information provided by said analysis, you will be able to choose the best stretch wrapping solution for your business.
+Getting a professional analysis of your packaging line, machinery, labor force, and current materials is also a good idea.
+With the information provided by said analysis, you can choose the best stretch wrapping solution for your business.